 You will enrol on a two-year programme and will study three or four courses for both years, as appropriate to your individual circumstances and GCSE profile.
 You can take just A Levels or a combination of A Levels and BTEC courses.
 Some students choose to just take BTEC courses.
-Your suitability for a particular study programme will be discussed at both your admission and enrolment interviews.
+Your suitability for a particular study programme will be discussed at both your course and enrolment interviews.

 A Level courses are two-year linear qualifications with examinations at the end of the course.
 Some A Level subjects also involve coursework and/or an element of practical performance.